Go Back

 Notes

-• I have a farmer (in my marketplace) who cultivates purple brussels sprouts.
-In case you can't find them, just use the green ones.
+• I have a farmer (in my marketplace) who cultivates purple Brussels sprouts.
+In case you can't find them, use the green ones.

-• The most important point here is to choose the very tiny brussels sprouts and fresh as they have more flavor than mature sprouts.
+• The most important point here is to choose the very tiny Brussels sprouts, as fresh as possible, since they have more flavor than mature sprouts.

 Nutrition